 - 1. Sketch the vectors with appropriate axes. - 2.
-Using tables, compute the magnitudes and x- and y- components of the various vectors.
-Calculate their uncertainties as well (the relation for $\sigma{\sin\theta}$ was given in Section 3.2.3; $\sigma{\cos\theta} = \sigma{\theta} \sin \theta$.) - 3.
-Compute the components of the net force on the ring $\Sigma_i \vec{F}i$ and their uncertainties. - 4.
-Compute the magnitude and uncertainty of the net force.
+Using tables, compute the magnitudes and x- and y- components of the various vectors. - 3.
+Compute the components of the net force on the ring $\sum_i \vec{F}i$ . - 4.
+Compute the magnitude of the net force.
+Also, estimate the uncertainty in this magnitude (show your calculation).